Dental Implants Cleburne

 Benefits of Dental Implants

 Rebuilding your teeth from the roots up instead of just replacing the missing crown (as traditional bridges and dentures do) offers a wide variety of improvements for your quality of life.
-Dental implants boast impressive benefits like:
+Dental implants boast impressive benefits, like:

-Who Dental Implants Can Help
+Implants Can Help

 Whether you are missing a single tooth, all of them, or a number in between, dental implants can be used to reclaim your smile.
 They are extremely versatile, and our team will help you choose which of the following options is best for your situation:

-Missing 1 Tooth
+Missing One Tooth

-An all-porcelain crown can be attached to a single implant root that is placed between two healthy teeth.
+An all-porcelain dental crown can be attached to a single implant root that is placed between two healthy teeth.
 Unlike a regular bridge, the surrounding teeth don’t need to be altered at all, better preserving a patient’s natural smile.

 Missing Multiple Teeth

-Implant-retained crowns can be positioned anywhere in the mouth as needed, and a small number of “roots” can even be used to secure a partial denture or bridge.
+Implant-supported dental crowns can be positioned anywhere in the mouth as needed, and a small number of “roots” can even be used to secure a partial denture or bridge.
 Compared to regular dental prosthetics, those held with implants are much sturdier and less prone to breakage.

 Missing All Teeth